PratikMunot/LearnDocker/DockerTheory/readme.md

 # Docker
 ```
 Docker is a centralized platform for building, packaging, deploying, running and shipping applications.
+In simpler words,
+Docker is a tool that allows developers, sys-admins etc. to easily deploy their applications in a sandbox (called containers)
+to run on the host operating system i.e. Linux.
+The key benefit of Docker is that it allows users to package an application
+with all of its dependencies into a standardized unit for software development.
+Unlike virtual machines, containers do not have high overhead and hence enable more efficient usage of the underlying system and resources.Before Docker,
-Before Docker, many users face the problem that a particular code is running in the developer's system but not in the user's system.
+many users face the problem that a particular code is running in the developer's system but not in the user's system.
 So, the main reason to develop docker is to help developers to develop applications easily, ship them into containers, and can be deployed anywhere.
-Docker is written in the Go programming language.
+Docker is written in Go programming language.
 Advantages of Docker
 •	It runs the container in seconds instead of minutes.
 •	It uses less memory.